DoComplement/Roblox/Scripts/README.md

   - may break some (hopefully) inconsequential in-game functions while actively spying
   - (To do) Implement a function input & corresponding output hook for found functions in the table (fix the hookfunction solution)
   - Other stuff

-## Hookfunction Solution (credit goes to 0866 on v3rmillion)
-- hooks functions with upvalue errors upon normal hookfunction attempts (arg#2, too many upvalues error)
-- doesn't update the original function
-  -> allows for repeated, unique hooking and unhooking (hooking with nil)

-## ClearDevConsole
-- clears all the messages currently in the dev console upon execution
-- messages after each clear will reappear every time the dev console is re-opened
-- the function can be bound to a keybind to clear the console on some command as well as setting the command to F9 so the console always opens cleared

 ## SimulateJump
 - simulates a single jump upon execution